 How To Transfer Embroidery Patterns Onto Fabric

-Tracing is a great way to transfer designs because it requires little to no extra supplies to do.
-All you need is a something to mark the fabric, a design, and a light source.
-This can be a light box, sunny window, tablet, or ipad.
+The tracing method is a great way to transfer designs because it requires very little supplies.
+All you need is something to mark the fabric, a design, and a light source.
+This can be a light box, sunny window, tablet screen, or iPad.

 What can I use for tracing patterns?